donm/anki-tag-toggler/README.md

 Tag Toggler is an add-on for Anki 2 that lets you quickly add and edit tags while reviewing.
 You can customize keyboard shortcuts for editing all tags on the current card, as well as quickly adding, deleting, or toggling specific preset tags.
-Optionally, you can bury or suspend the note after applying the tags.
+After applying the tags, you can optionally bury the card, bury the note, suspend the card, or suspend the note.

+Applying a tag to a card applies the tags to all cards in that note, which is how Anki always handles tags.

-For example, here are some ways that I use the add-on:
+Here are some ways that I use the add-on:
 - Toggle a 'hard' tag on the current card:

 `    'Shift+H': {'tags': 'hard', 'action': 'toggle'}`